Applied AI Live

 - Check them in on Luma

-- Hand them the appropriate name tag based on their role
+- Hand them a name tag

-- Point them toward food/networking area
+- Point them toward the networking area

 Having an extroverted "connector" person near registration helps.
 Someone who can introduce newcomers to each other and break the ice.